cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 ## Fake it until you make it

 #### Executing our child program
-Let's start our virtualization journey, first of all let run something inside our child process.
+Let's start our virtualization journey, we need a process powerful enough to allow us to test, how good our jail is, so for this purpose let's choose ```sh```.

 ```
 createChild([](void *args) -> int {